 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term ism intelligence quotient (IQ).
+This week’s term is intelligence quotient (IQ).

 We’ve probably all heard of the IQ test as a standard way of measuring intelligence.
 What’s actually involved, though?
 Well, to begin, we should consider what intelligence is.
 There is no single agreed-upon definition, and there can be variations from one culture to the next.
-Various other kinds of intelligence have also been proposed, including emotional intelligence.
+People have also proposed various other kinds of intelligence, including emotional intelligence.

 A report by the American Psychological Association (Neisser et al., 1996) describes intelligence this way: